abogoyavlensky/automigrate/README.md

 CREATE TABLE book (id SERIAL UNIQUE PRIMARY KEY, name VARCHAR(256) NOT NULL, description TEXT);
 COMMIT;
 ```

+All SQL queries of the migration are wrapped by a transaction.

 :information_source: *For a slightly more complex example please check [models.edn](/examples/models.edn)
 and [README.md](/examples/README.md) from the `examples` dir of this repo.*